IUS-CS/project-ordo_ab_chao/README.md

   - once inside, make the django project using: django-admin startproject (name of your django website here)
   - (optional) you can then create an app using: django-admin startapp (name of your app, i.e. - homepage, aboutme, etc.)
   - then type on the command line: python manage.py runserver
-  - then bring up a brower window and type in the url: localhost:8000 (or http://127.0.0.1:8000)
+  - then bring up a browser window and type in the url: localhost:8000 (or http://127.0.0.1:8000)
     > NOTE: There was a bug using Google chrome/chromium to login to Django admin page (instead use Internet Explorer, Safari, etc., another browser other than Google Chrome/Chromium)
   - you should see the rocket ship on the page of local port 8000
   - Congrats!
 You just went on your way to becoming a web developer!

-## In order to build the project, from forking this repository, do the following: <h2>
+## In order to build the project, from forking this repository and downloading, do the following: <h2>
   > "using" means use the command line in the following instructions...
   - download pip (may need "easy-install" to do so, if so download easy-install first to install pip)
   - download virtualenv